sutsurup/MSI-Hackintosh-Build/README_EN.md

 └── README.md
 ```

-## For Wi-Fi
+## Wi-Fi Setup
-The B460M Mortar WiFi motherboard already has WiFi-Bluetooth integration.
-I have added the necessary files for this integration to the EFI folder, but you need to run the HeliPort application to view the WiFi panel.
+The B460M Mortar WiFi motherboard has a built-in Wi-Fi and Bluetooth module.
+The necessary drivers have been added to the EFI folder; however, you need to run the HeliPort application to see Wi-Fi networks.
 You can download it here: [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases/tag/v1.0.1) (HeliPort.dmg)

-## Important
+## Important Notes
-This file is the config.plist file.
-Please replace the numbers in the MLB, SystemSerialNumber, SystemUUID sections with the numbers you generated for your own system.
+This EFI includes the `config.plist` file.
+Please update the `MLB`, `SystemSerialNumber`, and `SystemUUID` fields with the values you generated specifically for your system.
-How to do it: [Editing config.plist](https://osxinfo.net/konu/opencore-ile-imessage-ve-apple-servislerini-aktif-etmek.16297),
+How to do it: [config.plist Editing Guide](https://osxinfo.net/konu/opencore-ile-imessage-ve-apple-servislerini-aktif-etmek.16297)
-Why are we doing this?: This information must be unique to a single device.
-Therefore, you need to generate your own unique numbers for your device.
-It doesn't matter if you're not signing into iCloud.
+Why is this necessary?
+This information must be unique to each device.
+Therefore, you need to generate unique serial numbers for your machine.
+This step is not required if you do not plan to sign in to iCloud.

 ```
 <dict>